 All students are required to take one or more exit exams prior to graduation.
 These exams are designed to measure achievement in general education and, if applicable, in the major for the purpose of evaluating the effectiveness of the institution or the program as required by public policy.
 All students must take the General Education Exit Exam (Proficiency Profile).
 Students who are graduating in certain AAS programs are required to take a Career Exit Exam in addition to the General Education Exit Exam.
 In order to comply fully with this provision, students must authorize the release of their scores to the institution.
-Individual student scores will be treated as confidential.
+Individual student scores will be

 Graduation Instructions

-- Meet with your academic advisor who will assist you with completing the following graduation information: - Graduation proposal form - Degree requirement sheet for your program of study - Waiver or substitution request forms, if necessary (signed by your advisor and the appropriate dean) - Schedule the career exit exam (if applicable) - Humboldt, Lexington and Savannah Center students may complete their graduation proposal at their respective centers - Proficiency Profile Testing - Go to one of the Proficiency Profile testing locations and complete the exam.
-A valid JSCC I.D. is required. - Advisors will provide a schedule of testing times and dates. - Submit the cap and gown order form to the Counseling and Career Services Office - All graduation proposals must be completed and submitted to the Admissions and Records Office.
+- Meet with your academic advisor who will assist you with completing the following graduation information: - Graduation proposal form - DegreeWorks audit for your program of study - Waiver or substitution request forms, if necessary (signed by your advisor and the appropriate dean) - Schedule the career exit exam (if applicable) - Humboldt, Lexington and Savannah Center students may complete their graduation proposal at their respective centers - · Proficiency Profile Testing - Go to one of the Proficiency Profile testing locations and complete the exam.
+A valid JSCC ID is required. - Sign up for the exam under the "Student One-Stop" tab in your iWeb account - Submit the cap and gown order form to the Counseling and Career Services Office - All graduation proposals must be completed and submitted to the Admissions and Records Office.
 Deadlines for submission of graduation proposals will be posted on the JSCC homepage.

-The Associate of Applied Science Business Administrative Professional Technology Concentration
+Administrative Professional Technology Concentration